Plants in Different Habitats Effects of Soil Moisture

 Document 1

 Thereafter, the quadrat method used in data collection is discussed.
 In addition, the observations from the experiment have been highlighted and exhaustively discussed.
 Lastly, a general conclusion about the report is made.
 Introduction Different plant species adapt to different environmental conditions for survival.
 This fact explains why specific plant species can only be found in a given.
 Soil moisture affects the soil respiration.
 Higher soil moisture blocks the macrospore spaces.
 This, in turn, hinders the diffusion of both oxygen and soluble substrates.
 Oxygen becomes a limiting factor in excessively wet habitats whereas absorption soluble substrate becomes restricted in the dry habitats (“nature of plants: habitats, challenges, and adaptations, p 42”).
 Soils with moderate amounts of moisture supply support a wide range of plant species.
+This is because too much water content is just as detrimental to the plant growth rate as too little soil moisture content.

 Sign up to view the full document!